BitVM/BitVM/1-bit_commitment.md

 # 1-Bit Commitment
 The following is an optimized form of a bit commitment as described in the BitVM whitepaper.
-It uses fewer opcodes and doesn't require the unlocking script to provide the bit's value.
+It uses fewer opcodes and it's simpler since it doesn't require the unlocking script to provide the bit's value.

 You can test this script by pasting it into [Script Wiz](https://ide.scriptwiz.app).